iotaledger/introduction-docs/docs/guides/token_migration.md

   other than the tail transaction must always be part of an input.
 - Input transactions must not use migration addresses.

-If in doubt whether your bundle is an actual migration bundle, you can use [ValidBundle(bundle, true)](https://github.com/iotaledger/iota.go/blob/2618d56d58105dfc2f3b7f1eb3481d9f89a1d6bc/bundle/bundle.go#L335) function of our iota.go library to validate this.
-In case you're not acquainted with Go, you can also contact us on Discord or Slack to ensure that your crafted bundles are valid migration bundles.
+If you are in doubt whether your bundle is an actual migration bundle, you can use the [ValidBundle(bundle, true)](https://github.com/iotaledger/iota.go/blob/2618d56d58105dfc2f3b7f1eb3481d9f89a1d6bc/bundle/bundle.go#L335) function of our iota.go library to validate this.
+If you are not acquainted with Go, you can also contact us on
+Discord or Slack to ensure that your crafted bundles are valid migration bundles.

-Things to consider:
+Here are a few things to consider:

-- You must not broadcast your own migration bundles unless you're 100% sure that they are indeed valid migration bundles.
+- You must not broadcast your own migration bundles unless you are 100% sure that they are valid migration bundles.
 - If one of your input transactions spends funds from an already used address (meaning it is subject to key re-use), we recommend that you use the [bundle miner tool](https://github.com/iotaledger/iota.rs/tree/migration-new/iota-bundle-miner) to craft a bundle with the most applicable security given the already exposed parts of the given address' private key.
 - Do not use too many input transactions as this will increase the overall Proof-of-Work time needed for a single bundle.
 Rather, split your input addresses over multiple migration bundles.
 - Your code must include logic to await for the migration bundle's confirmation.
 If you find that your migration bundle is not confirming, consider re-attaching it (re-attaching is **not** the same as re-signing the bundle).
-- If you submit a migration bundle for broadcasting via the `broadcastTransactions` API command and you're using the updated legacy node software (which you must on/after the 28th of April), then it will additionally check up on submission whether your submitted bundle really adheres to the rules outlined above as an additional safe guard.
+- If you submit a migration bundle for broadcasting via the `broadcastTransactions` API command and you are using the updated legacy node software, then it will additionally check up on the submission whether your submitted bundle really adheres to the rules outlined above as an additional safeguard.

-For further information about the migration bundles, have a look at [RFC-0035](https://github.com/luca-moser/protocol-rfcs/blob/rfc/wotsicide/text/0035-wotsicide/0035-wotsicide.md#migration-bundle).
+For further information about the migration bundles, see the [RFC-0035](https://github.com/luca-moser/protocol-rfcs/blob/rfc/wotsicide/text/0035-wotsicide/0035-wotsicide.md#migration-bundle) page.

 As an example, [this bundle](https://explorer.iota.org/mainnet/bundle/ZRAFFSEPRKDYGGA9DJQBWCXG9CGODUNZUBOWHVFQY9DK9HCHJQTHHSYBQRGZHGXWAPXDTJPPFJ9XFUALW) is a valid migration bundle.
 It spends 1 Mi